-The conference will commence with the Welcome Reception at 6.00pm on Sunday 15th September in the Oriental Museum and will conclude with lunch from 1pm-2pm on Wednesday 18th September.
+The conference will commence with the Welcome Reception at 6.00pm on Sunday 15th September in the Oriental Museum and will conclude at around 3.10pm on Wednesday 18th September.

 60 InterCity trains from most major centres in the country call at Durham daily including 16 trains from London.
 The National Express high speed service takes under 3 hours from London King’s Cross on the main East Coast line.
 First Transpennine Express offers frequent links to Manchester, Sheffield and Leeds, while Cross Country links Durham directly with Scotland, the Midlands, and the South West.
 Journey times to major cities: London 3 hours, Birmingham 3 hours, Edinburgh 1 hour 40 minutes, York 50 minutes.